cityofaustin/census2020/gatsby/content/components/Timeline/Timeline.en.md

 component: timeline
 language: en
 header:
   subtitle: Don’t Delay!
-Be sure to fill out your census form before April 30th.
+Be sure to fill out your Census form today.
   title: When is the Census?
 events:
   - body: >-